-Located on the South Island of New Zealand, Wanaka is a quaint lakeside resort town surrounded by the most beautiful scenery imaginable.
-The town itself overlooks Lake Wanaka and is bordered by the Southern Alps of New Zealand.
-The towering mountain ranges make Wanaka a haven for skiers, snowboarders and winter holiday enthusiasts.
-Wanaka is a great base to visit the South Islands well known ski resorts Cardrona & Treble Cone; or adventurers can travel further south towards Queenstown and ski Coronet Peak and The Remarkables.
+Located on the South Island of New Zealand, Wanaka is a quaint lakeside resort town surrounded by the Southern Alps of New Zealand.
+The towering mountain ranges make Wanaka a haven for skiers & snowboarders.
+Wanaka is a great base to visit Cardrona, Treble Cone, Coronet Peak and The Remarkables Ski Resorts.

-Wanaka caters to singles travellers, couples, families, groups and school ski trips, with a range of accommodation to suit all budgets.
-The vast terrain available in the region is ideal for all levels of experience, with runs for beginner skiers, through to advanced terrain suited to advance level ski and snowboarders.
-Having access to so many ski resorts, Wanaka is also ideal for groups with mixed ski or snowboard skill level; groups can split up to visit different mountains easily.
-There is a selection of accommodation options in Wanaka, from budget accommodation through to luxury hotels.
-There are plenty of runs for avid skier or snowboarder to explore, as well as activities for any non-skiers visiting during winter.
+The vast terrain available from Wanaka is ideal for all levels of experience.
+Having access to so many ski resorts, means Wanaka is also ideal for groups with mixed ski or snowboard skill level; groups can split up to visit different mountains easily.
+There are plenty of activities for any non-skiers visiting during winter as well.

-Wanaka is a stunning place to ski or snowboard, with panoramic lake views from the top of Cardrona and Treble Cone, there are photo opportunities at every turn.
-With several world-class ski resorts within close proximity, Wanaka is a skier or snowboarders ultimate snow holiday destination!
-Skiing and snowboarding are the most popular winter activity in the region and has access to some of the premium options for New Zealand Skiing.
+Wanaka is a stunning place to ski or snowboard, with panoramic lake views and several world-class ski resorts within close proximity.
 Cardrona Alpine Resort is 20 minutes from the centre of Wanaka with 2 pipes, multiple terrain parks, 400 hectares of terrain and impeccable family facilities, it’s no surprise that Cardrona is one of New Zealand’s favourite ski resorts.
-In 2020 Cardrona also purchased neighbouring Treble Cone ski resort, so visitors can now ski both peaks on one lift pass.
-Treble Cone is the perfect addition to a Wanaka ski holiday, with the largest skiable area and longest vertical rise in New Zealand, Treble Cone ski field is also well-known for its off-piste terrain and uncrowded runs.
-While Treble Cone may be paradise for intermediate to advanced skiers and boarders, beginners are looked after, with a designated learner area.
+In 2020 Cardrona also purchased Treble Cone, so you can now ski both peaks on one lift pass.
+Treble Cone has the largest skiable area and longest vertical rise in New Zealand, Treble Cone ski field is also well-known for its off-piste terrain and uncrowded runs.

 Most visitors to Wanaka hire a car from either Queenstown Airport or Christchurch Airport.
 This is also a convenient option to commute to Wanaka’s ski resorts.
 For anyone who does plan to self-drive, it is essential to carry If you don’t feel comfortable driving up the steep mountain roads, both Treble Cone and Cardrona ski resort offer transport options from Wanaka or the bottom of the mountain.

-The closest airport to Wanaka is Queenstown Airport, flight time into Queenstown is roughly 3 hours from Brisbane, Melbourne or Sydney.
-These flights can be expensive over peak winter travel dates or school holidays, so we recommend considering flying into Christchurch or Dunedin if you are budget conscious.
-Located in the South Island of New Zealand, Wanaka is a 55 minutes’ drive from Queenstown, just over 3 hours’ drive from Dunedin, and about 5 hours’ drive from Christchurch.
+The closest airport to Wanaka is Queenstown Airport, flights can be expensive over peak winter travel dates or school holidays, so consider flying into Christchurch or Dunedin if you are budget conscious.
+Wanaka is a 55 minutes’ drive from Queenstown, just over 3 hours’ drive from Dunedin, and about 5 hours’ drive from Christchurch.

-The majority of visitors to Wanaka hire a car and drive from their chosen airport.
+Most visitors to Wanaka hire a car and drive from their chosen airport.
 It is important to make sure your hire car has snow cover, roof racks and snow chains.
-Ski season is from late June through to early October.
-Each resort has slightly different opening dates & dates may vary slightly each year.
-Peak travel to Wanaka is in July and August, so if you are looking to avoid the crowds ski early or late in the season.
+Ski season is from late June through to early October & peak travel is from July to August, so if you are looking to avoid the crowds ski early or late in the season.
 Due to the increasingly popular family facilities available at Cardrona Alpine Resort, it is advisable to also travel outside of Australian and New Zealand school holiday dates if possible or book well in advance.

-Wanaka is a premium alpine skiing and snowboarding destination, but there are plenty of other winter activities to enjoy while holidaying in this beautiful part of New Zealand.
+Wanaka is a premium alpine skiing and snowboarding destination, but there are plenty of other winter activities to enjoy.
 Visitors can try snowshoeing and dog sledding at Snow Farm, over have a snowball fight at the Snow Fun Zone.
 For adrenaline seekers, try ice-driving or take a scenic flight around Wanaka and finish on a glacier.
 For wine lovers and beer connoisseurs, the Otago region also has a variety of Wineries & Breweries to explore.
-Another great activity to add to any Wanaka holiday is a visit to the Cardrona Distillery, take a tour and learn about the distilling process and finish with a tasting of their in-house liquors, vodka, gin and delicious Cardrona single malt whisky.
+Visit the Cardrona Distillery, take a tour and learn about the distilling process and finish with a tasting of their in-house liquors, vodka, gin and delicious Cardrona single malt whisky.